 Providers are responsible for obtaining prior authorization from Commonwealth Care Alliance before providing services.
-Please consult your contract or the "Prior Authorization Requirements" section of this manual or contact the Commonwealth Care Alliance Provider Services department to determine if prior authorization is needed.
+Please consult your contract or Section 4 of this manual or contact the Commonwealth Care Alliance Provider Services department to determine if prior authorization is needed.
 In the event of a contradiction, the most restrictive requirement applies, except for emergency services.